zhengyili-ops/comp0034-tutorials/README.md

 The `activities` folder contains the activity instructions for each week.

+The code sub-packages packages with the `src` directory tree is not typical and is used so that students only need to have one repository for all the tutorials.
+You would not usually have several different applications within a package.

-The `src` directory contains packages:
+The `src` directory contains three packages:

+1. `code-samples`: snippets of code to illustrate concepts
+2. `student`: use this package to make your changes when you complete the activities
+3. `tutor`: this package is maintained by the course tutor and will be updated each week

+Within these packages there are separate subpackages for each of the applications. `data` is duplicated in `student` and `tutor`, allowing you to make changes to the student version if needed.

+The sub-packages are:

 - `dash-single`: use this for the Dash single page app activities in weeks 1-5
 - `dash-multi`: use this for the optional Dash multi-page app activities in weeks 1-5
+- `data`: the database and data files that you will need for the apps
 - `flask-paralympics`: use this for the Flask activities in weeks 6-10
-- `code-samples`: snippets of code to illustrate concepts

-The `tutor-soln` directory contains completed examples based on the activites and is typically updated 1 week after the tutorial.

 ## List of activity instructions